gsauthof/imapdl/README.md

   program start before the remaining messages are fetched.
 Useful, when e.g. retrieving a large mailbox over an unreliable mobile network (think: UMTS when travelling in a high speed train).
+- display From/Subject/Date headers during fetching (when INFO severity level is turned on)
 - Workarounds for some IMAP server bugs (deviations from the RFC)
 - Uses the UIDPLUS extension if available  - thus, excluding side effects with concurrently established server connections when purging messages